 - Sleeping – your mattress should be firm enough to support your spine in a neutral position – no sagging!
 Consider adding a layer of foam for added support.

 If you still have questions or concerns about your back pain, the staff at Boost Physiotherapy would be happy to get you going in the right direction!
-Proudly providing physiotherapy to Stony Plain, Spruce Grove and Parkland County.
+Proudly providing physiotherapy to Edmonton, Stony Plain, Spruce Grove and Parkland County.